f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     appliance-1#

-You can also see configured state of VLANs by running the **show vlans** command:
+You can also see the configured state of VLANs by running the **show vlans** command:

 .. code-block:: bash